up2metric/tomatOD/README.md

 # tomatOD
 **tomatOD** is a dataset for tomato fruit localization and ripening classification, containing images of tomato fruits in a greenhouse and high-quality expert annotations from agriculturists.
 It is a task-specific object detection dataset for tomato fruits, suitable for precision agriculture applications that typically require highly-accurate localization.

-The tomatOD dataset consists of 277 images with 2418 annotated tomato fruit samples of unripe, semi-ripe and fully-ripe class.
+The tomatOD dataset consists of 277 images with 2418 annotated tomato fruit samples of unripe, semi-ripe and fully-ripe classes.

 The images and the annotations  are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 The contents of this repository are released under the [license](https://github.com/up2metric/tomatOD/blob/master/LICENSE).